How much does average expat

 - Pick the right ‘base plan’ for your needs – Once you’ve found an insurer with modular options, you can focus on picking the best base plan for your needs.
 It’s worth comparing more comprehensive plans and basic plans with added benefits.

-- Pick the right excess – Finally, it’s worth exploring different excess options.
-For example, if you’re only interested in a policy that covers you for serious illnesses you may be better off with a Bronze plan and a higher excess.
-At William Russell we don’t use call centres and instead, have a team of product specialists who are dedicated to helping you find a cost-effective health plan tailored to your needs.
+- Pick the right co-insurance – Finally, it’s worth exploring different co=insurance options.
+For example, if you’re only interested in a policy that covers you for serious illnesses you may be better off with a Silver plan and a higher co-insurance.